erickmerchant/vanilla-kit/README.md

 # vanilla-kit

 A tiny front-end framework using a fluent interface for constructing UI.
 Also has shallow reactivity.
 Only about **1 kB** minified and compressed.
 Also it's fully tree-shakeable if you use a bundler like rollup.
 Use or download it from [jsDelivr](https://cdn.jsdelivr.net/gh/erickmerchant/vanilla-kit/lib.min.js) and add it to your import map.
-See the examples directory for usage.

 ## API